Crypto, Disruption, Economics, Finance, Latest, Markets

 Photo by Florian Krumm on Unsplash

 The technology sector is the backbone of the digital economy.
 It has already contributed nearly 30% of the US Gross Domestic Product.
-Wireless broadband, quantum computing, and artificial intelligence are the key growth area which will enable technological breakthroughs in autonomous driving, remote surgery, and space travel.
+Wireless broadband, quantum computing, and artificial intelligence are the key growth areas which will enable technological breakthroughs in autonomous driving, remote surgery, and space travel.

 Industrial revolution 4.0

 The investment in technology will continue to grow and drive more IPOs in the technology space.
 Recent success from Airbnb, C3.ai, and DoorDash was a strong testament that the technology boom was just at the beginning of the fourth industrial revolution.
-Machine learning, the Internet of Things (IoT), and other smart technologies will drive the future economy and shift human skills from physical labor to an intellectual level.
+Machine learning, the Internet of Things (IoT), and other smart technologies will drive the future economy and shift human skills from physical labour to an intellectual level.

 5. Space race